Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Method

 \section{Method}

 In this section, we first detail the three types of correspondences we consider and the equations that can be derived from them. \Cref{fig:three_types} provides a visualization of these three types of correspondences.
-To avoid confusion, we refer to them by the following names: \begin{itemize} \item ``pixel correspondences'', for the ``classical correspondences'' which link corresponding locations in the two images on the object surface: the two matched points are the reprojections of the same physical 3D point in the two images. \item ``3D correspondences'', for the correspondences between corresponding normals in the two images on the object surface.
+To avoid confusion, we give distinct names to them. \begin{itemize} \item ``pixel correspondences'' for the classical correspondences which link corresponding locations in the two images on the object surface: the two matched points are the reprojections of the same physical 3D point in the two images. \item ``3D correspondences'' for the correspondences between corresponding normals in the two images on the object surface.
 Note that for each pixel correspondence, we also have a 3D correspondence if we know the normals at the matched image locations.
-The difference is that for the pixel correspondence, we exploit the pixel coordinates themselves, while in the case of the 3D correspondence, we exploit the normals. \item ``reflection correspondences'', which match image locations where \emph{light rays creating specular reflections come from the same direction in the two images}.
+The difference is that for the pixel correspondence, we exploit the pixel coordinates themselves, while in the case of the 3D correspondence, we exploit the normals. \item ``reflection correspondences'' which match image locations where \emph{light rays mirror-reflected by the object surface come from the same direction in the two images}.
 As shown in \cref{fig:three_types}(c), we detect these correspondences from camera-view reflectance maps, \ie, view-dependent maps about the surrounding environment. \end{itemize}

 In this paper, we assume orthographic projection as objects are usually distant from the cameras and we can regard camera rays that point at the object as almost constant.
 Note that, as we see in the next subsection, camera pose estimation is challenging especially under orthographic projection.